-- nence resulted from their faithfulness to God, not from compromise with the Babylonians. - 4:1-37 Nebuchadnezzar's Second Dream.
+- 3:29 No other Elohim.
+See note on verse 26.
+See also WCF 20.4. - 3:30 The king promoted.
+As this narrative makes clear, their prominence resulted from their faithfulness to God, not from compromise with the Babylonians. - 4:1-37 Nebuchadnezzar's Second Dream.
 The prophet narrated the story of the king's second dream and its interpretation.
-Once again Daniel was exalted and Nebuchadnezzar humbled before God. - 4:1 King Nebuchadnezzar.
+Once again Daniel was exalted and Nebuchadnezzar humbled before God. - 4:1 Nebuchadnezzar the king.
 This is the book's final incident associated with Nebuchadnezzar.
 It too is placed late in the king's 43-year reign, at a time when his building projects were completed and his power was at its height (cf. vv.
 4, 30).
-At that time Nebuchadnezzar ruled over the most powerful kingdom on Earth, but he was no match for the God of Israel. - 4:2 The high God.
+At that time Nebuchadnezzar ruled over the most powerful kingdom on Earth, but he was no match for the God of Israel. - 4:2 The high Elohim.
 See notes on 2:47 and 3:26 and 28. - 4:3 How great.
 Nebuchadnezzar's confession in this verse and in verses 34-35 communicates one of the central themes of the book of Daniel; namely, the absolute sovereignty of the God of Israel over the kingdoms of the earth and their rulers. - 4:6-7 See notes on 1:20 and 2:2. - 4:8 Belteshazzar.
-See note on 1:7.
+See note on 1:7. - 4:9 Although he spoke in pagan terms Nebuchadnezzar stated an important truth.
+The presence of God's Spirit in an individual has remarkable effects.
+Here his ability to give extraordinary insight into God's mystery, such as was later given to Paul and the church (1Co 2:6-16), is in view. - 4:9 Spirit of the holy elohim.
+See 2:47 and note on 2:19. - 4:10 Behold a tree.
+See Eze 31 for an extensive 'description of